- Initial training - continuing education

 Organization of the training

-At IMPGT, doctoral students are closely associated with the life of the institution.
+At IMPGT, doctoral students are an integral part of the community.

-In addition to this close individual supervision, doctoral students also benefit from being part of a real research team, very dynamic and involved in numerous projects.
+In addition to this close individual supervision, doctoral students also benefit from being part of an existing research team, very dynamic and involved in numerous projects.

 In addition, IMPGT doctoral students are encouraged to produce scientific papers from the first year, as well as to participate in the various conferences of the discipline.
 Co-authorship of articles, book chapters and papers with other doctoral students and faculty members is strongly encouraged.